19bufordcarl/CarlRPG/Myth & Shadow/Character Creation/New Player Character Creation.md

 # New Player Character Creation

 A Player Character is referred to as a PC.
 All other characters are Non-Player Characters (NPCs).
+Hostile NPCs are often referred to as monsters.

 Make a copy of the [Base Character Sheet](Base%20Character%20Sheet.md) to fill out as you go.